 - The Fire and Rescue National Framework for England 2018 requires the Commissioner to issue a Fire and Rescue Plan which defines the fire and rescue objectives (outcomes) and the strategic direction for the fire and rescue service.
 The Commissioner must have regard to the priorities of the responsible authorities during its development.
-The Commissioner can issue a Police, Fire and Crime Plan that outlines the fire and rescue objectives and the police and crime objectives in the same document - The organisation will have a Fire and Rescue Plan which sets out how it will operate to support achievement of the outcomes - The Integrated Risk Management Plan (IRMP), known as the Risk and Resource Model in North Yorkshire, prepared by the Chief Fire Officer, will inform and be informed by the Fire and Rescue Plan - Collaboration agreements will set out those areas of business to be undertaken jointly with other fire and rescue authorities, local policing bodies and partners and other emergency services, in order to reduce cost, increase efficiency or increase capability to protect local people - A medium term financial plan will be developed and thereafter reviewed regularly to support delivery of the Fire and Rescue Plan.
+The Commissioner can issue a Police, Fire and Crime Plan that outlines the fire and rescue objectives and the police and crime objectives in the same document - The organisation will have a Fire and Rescue Plan which sets out the strategic principles, priorities and outcomes how it will operate to support achievement of the outcomes - The Integrated Risk Management Plan (IRMP), known as the Risk and Resource Model in North Yorkshire, prepared by the Chief Fire Officer, will inform and be informed by the Fire and Rescue Plan - Collaboration agreements will set out those areas of business to be undertaken jointly with other fire and rescue authorities, local policing bodies and partners and other emergency services, in order to reduce cost, increase efficiency or increase capability to protect local people - A medium term financial plan will be developed and thereafter reviewed regularly to support delivery of the Fire and Rescue Plan.
 Protocols will be put in place to ensure proper arrangements for financial management - A complaints protocol will be agreed to provide clarity over the arrangements to respond to the concerns raised by local people, whether they be organisational or individual failures.
-This will complement other statutory arrangements
+This will complement other statutory arrangements - The relevant national Fire Standards as adopted from time to time